Little Kitty, Big City Review

 Little Kitty, Big City is a message of adoration for the internet’s favorite temperamental murder snugglers: domestic house cats.
 Incredible detail is put into the player character’s model which nimbly walks the line between visual fantasy and reality.
 When the cat stretches, yawns, or ambles up the street, their animations are practically photorealistic, almost certainly made by referencing images and video of real cats.
 When the cat digs their claws into a wall and gravity drags them futilely downwards, they are animated much more like a cartoon character governed by the laws of slapstick.

 The abilities I control through the cat’s avatar are ordinary cat abilities.
 Each grounds me in the popular idea of what a cat can do.
-Their prodigious jumping abilities are exploited to create dense 3D platforming environments.
-Closed doors and gates often block the cat’s path and they must find an alternate route by climbing on discard boxes then along a ventilation duct jutting from a building’s side or through an open window then along the top of a narrow fence.
+Their prodigious jumping abilities are exploited to create a dense 3D platforming environment.
+Closed doors and gates often block the cat’s path and they must find an alternate route by climbing on discarded boxes then along a ventilation duct jutting from a building’s side or through an open window then along the top of a narrow fence.
 For especially long or precarious jumps, I can hold down the jump button.
 While the cat crouches in concentration, I aim a targeting reticle that shows the arc their jump will carry them and exactly where they will land once I release the button.
 Careful use of this precise jumping technique is mandatory for completing many of the city’s most dizzying climbs.

 When I want the cat to move faster up a street or along a rooftop, I hold down the zoomies button to turn their stroll into a lope.
 All other cat powers are relegated to an all-purpose cat button.
 Pressing it prompts the cat to meow.
 Holding it brings up a menu of iconic cat emotes like sitting, loafing, making biscuits, and taking a big stretch.
 The more of the city they explore, the more emotes the cat adds to their repertoire.
 Few of these abilities have any functional purpose but they add to the complete texture of the character.